LyesSaadSaoud/HuBotDetSeg/README.md

 # HuBot: A Biomimicking Mobile Robot for Non-Disruptive Bird Behavior Study

 Welcome to the official repository for **HuBot**, a biomimetic mobile robot designed for non-invasive wildlife monitoring and ecological research.
-This repository hosts the dataset, methodologies, and results associated with the HuBot project.
+This repository hosts the dataset, methodologies, results, and code associated with the HuBot project.

 ---